These are hardly the times to pay for something that does not work!

 Unfortunately each one has copied the tag lines, layout and look of this website but have removed the industry leading brands and replaced them with their own products, products that they own and manufacturer themselves.
 Products that you will not find anywhere else because they are quite frankly “bogus” and of course the information and reviews they have made up about the products is 100% biased and fake.
 It is sites like those and others which give the industry a bad name with slogans like… “Gain 5 inches in 5 days” , “Get Instant Results” or “Cure ED”, “Don’t Buy Until You See This” the list goes on an on.

-There is one review site that has popped up in the last few weeks which claims that VirilX is the new best product on the market but unfortunately the truth is that it isn’t and the review site actually owns the brand.
+There is a review site called Buyerreviews.org that claims that VirilX is the best product on the market but unfortunately the truth is that it isn’t and the review site actually owns the brand.

 Another review site we found claims that Extagen is the best product on the market.
-We beg to differ because of its main ingredient called Yohimbe is considered unsafe by the FDA since 1997.
-Do not use or try any product that contains Yohimbe no matter what the website claims about the ingredient.
+We beg to differ because the main ingredient in the product called Yohimbe is considered unsafe by the FDA since 1997.
+Do not use or try any product that contains Yohimbe no matter what the website says.
 Simple as that.
 The only websites that list Extagen are actually owned by the makers of the product so the information and reviews are 100% biased.

 There are numerous products that you should avoid and we are serious when we say stay away from any product that we did not give a favorable review or even mention at all.
 Your health may depend on it.
-Here are the top 5 brands that our readers have told us to warn you about:
+Here are 7 brands in particular that our readers have told us to warn you about:

 We do not recommend them or the bogus review sites that list them based on several factors:

 1. They make outrageous and /or false claims about what their product can do.